Emmotes/ic_spoilers/docs/laurana.md

 # Basic Information

-Laurana will be a new champion in the The Great Modron March event on 6 May 2026.
+Laurana Kanan will be a new champion in the The Great Modron March event on 6 May 2026.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">